LIS

 a.
 Countable income that exceeds 85% of the state median income.

 b.
-Recipient is no longer a resident of Virginia or the county in which they are receiving services.
+Recipient is no longer a resident of Virginia or the county in which the recipient is receiving services.

 2. Pay all fees owed to the vendor not paid for under the Child Care Subsidy Program or reimbursements owed to the local department; failure to do so may result in case closure at redetermination.